CHAIRMAKER’S NOTEBOOK – a traditionally made, high quality hardback about chair making in the old way.

 During the last 15 years, Galbert has developed process, tools and ways of understanding joinery that have simplified the way people build chairs using hand tools.
 He has traveled the world to teach his techniques to other chairmakers.
 He also spent more than three years drawing out every step of the process for the illustrations in “Chairmaker’s Notebook.”

-The result is a book on chairmaking that starts with understanding a single stick you would find on a walk in the woods and takes you into advanced areas of the chair craft that no other book has ventured.
+The result is a book on chairmaking that starts with understanding a single stick you would find on a walk in the woods.
+Then takes you into advanced areas of the chair craft that no other book has ventured.

 The book is hardbound, covered in cloth and a heavy full-color dust jacket.